widget/esphome-components/README.md

 # esphome-components

 Components I've been working up to enable the [Lilygo T-Watch 2020 V1](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library/blob/master/docs/watch_2020_v1.md).
-This is not the same as the V2 or V3!
+This is not the watch as the V2 or V3!
+Check which one you have.

+See the caveats at the end.

 ## References

 - https://t-watch-document-en.readthedocs.io/en/latest/introduction/product/2020.html
 - https://github.com/Xinyuan-LilyGO/LilyGo-HAL

-## TODO

-- Test YAML power control
-  - Replace booleans with switches?

 ## Detail